MatthewIE/Frontend-Dev-MS-Project/assets/README/README.md

 * [W3C HTML](https://validator.w3.org/)
 * [W3C CSS](https://jigsaw.w3.org/css-validator/)

+I played around with both Validators for hours on end, going from many many errors, to not being able to solve the remaining few.
+1 error in CSS, asking me to add a digit on line 44 in .wrapper, after margin: 10 auto. <br>
+There was also an error in socials telling me the "a" tag is not allowed as a child of "ul".

 I also used the Lighthouse feature of Inspect Element to check how my site ran and get an idea on where I can improve in future projects based on the performance results.